 – Have your furnace checked so you know it’s in good, working condition (Bonus tip: change your furnace filters every 1 to 3 months)

 – Create extra moisture in the rooms your family uses most often with a humidifier.
-This will make the air feel warmer and helps lower your chances of getting sick!
+This will make the air feel warmer and help reduce your risk of getting sick.

 – You know how the warm air always gets trapped up by the ceiling?
-Get it to come down and warm up the room by reversing the direction of your ceiling fans.
+Lower the ceiling fans to warm the room.